mistyharsh/marble-mix/README.md

 // Print API Endpoints to console. printAPIEffects(routeEffects);
 ```
-It should show routes on the console:
+It should show the routes on the console:

 ![Simple Routes](images/simple-routes.png)